GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

 * Maintain a list of authorized binary images.
-These images are [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of the aggregation service software builds, which Google will periodically release.
-This will be reproducible so that any party can verify the images are identical to the aggregation service builds.
+These images are [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of the Aggregation Service software builds, which Google will periodically release.
+This will be reproducible so that any party can verify the images are identical to the Aggregation Service builds.
 * Operate a key management system.
 Encryption keys are required for the Chrome on a user's device to encrypt aggregatable reports.
-Decryption keys are necessary for proving the aggregation service code matches the binary images.
+Decryption keys are necessary for proving the Aggregation Service code matches the binary images.
 * Track the aggregatable reports to prevent reuse in aggregation for summary reports, as reuse may reveal personal identifying information (PII).